 By adopting OSS, organizations don’t have to implement, and validate protocols like OCPP and ISO-15118.
 Freeing up development resources to work on releasing a product faster and focusing on business added value and innovation, not having to spend effort on commodity software.

 The life cycle of software extends well beyond its initial deployment.
 Maintenance, often a resource-intensive phase, is simplified with OSS.
 The community-driven model decentralizes upkeep, ensuring that the software remains current, secure, and in harmony with emerging technological trends.
+By adopting OSS, organizations reduce the amount of code they have to maintain.

 Typical number used in IT: 15 - 25% of the development cost is yearly spend on maintenance.
 Complexity of software is one of the key parameters that affects the cost of software maintenance.
 EV Charging systems are complex: a higher percentage for maintenance can be expected.
 Reducing the proprietary lines of code (LOC), reduces maintenance costs.